-Tayrona National Park, Colombia was never a part of my itinerary.
+Tayrona National Park, Colombia was never a part of my travel plans.
 In fact, Santa Marta, Colombia, the city where Tayrona is most easily reached from, was not even on my itinerary until I was about to leave the country.
 Let’s be real, how could I not change things up when everyone I met along the way became incredibly invested in my journey, always giving me suggestions on their favorite-sees & dos?

 And honestly, I wouldn’t have it any other way.